Karl Prantl (sculptor)

 Karl Prantl (5 November 1923 – 8 October 2010) was an Austrian sculptor.

 Biography

 Prantl was born in Pöttsching in the Austrian state Burgenland.
 He studied from 1946 to 1952 with the painter Albert Paris Gütersloh at the Academy of Fine Arts Vienna in Vienna.
 As the stone sculptor he became he was an autodidact.

 He was the founder of the International Sculpture Symposium.
 He held his first international symposium (Symposion Europaischer Bildhauer) with 8 participants in the old quarry Römersteinbruch in Sankt Margarethen im Burgenland.
-Prantl was invited to exhibit work in the Austrian Pavilion of the Venice Biennale in 1986.
+Prantl was invited, together with Max Peintner, to exhibit work in the Austrian Pavilion of the 42nd Venice Biennale in 1986.

 Prantl died of a stroke at his home on 8 October 2010, a month before his 87th birthday.